coletto817/recipe_builder/README.md

 # recipe_builder

+Instruction:

+1. click on the + button on the top right button
+2. form will pop up, fill in the form
+3. In add ingredients input, seperate the ingredients with comma
+4. click add ingredients to save the data
-Steps to start building
+5. card will appear at the bottom, click delete to delete the card Steps to start building

+Thinking process

-1. How would I like the app to be written in the most convenience way?
+1. How would I like the app to be written in the most convenience way for chef?
 2. Plan the layout of the webpage
 3. create repository on GitHub
 4. Build the basic structure of the project on VS code with html structure